New to Sprout Social? Learn more about how our audience target tools fit into our social media publishing suite here.

 Note: If you have less than 300 followers in a targeted demographic, the Follower Counts tray will show 0 followers.
 This is a limitation of the API.
 If you have over 300 followers in the targeted demographic, the number will reflect the exact number of followers targeted.

 You may have multiple segments you want to target, and as you add new targets, the Follower Counts tray will update seamlessly.
 Within each section, follower numbers are additive.
 If you have 300 followers spread across the two different company sizes, like in our previous example, you can successfully publish that post.
-However, if you select other criteria in different sections, such as Industry or City, the total follower count representing all selected criteria from all sections will need to add up to 300 again.
+However, if you select other criteria in different sections, such as Industry or Location, the total follower count representing all selected criteria from all sections will need to add up to 300 again.
 You may need to widen your selections if you aren’t able to find the 300 followers to target.

-Note: When choosing targeting options for LinkedIn Company Pages, if you do not meet the 300 followers requirement for one or more of the profiles, you will receive an alert when you try to exit the targeting panel as well as when trying to publish the post.
+Note: When selecting targeting options for LinkedIn Company Pages, if you do not meet the 300 followers requirement for one or more of the profiles, you will receive an alert when you try to exit the targeting panel as well as when trying to publish the post.

 Clicking Continue will allow you to proceed back to the post, but if you attempt to publish, the message will not send to the profiles that do not meet the follower requirements.
 An email will also be sent at the time of publishing to notify of the failure.
 Any profile that meets the follower requirements will still have the message published.

-Q: What happens if I am publishing a targeted post to multiple LinkedIn pages, and one or more do not meet the follower requirements?
+What happens if I am publishing a targeted post to multiple LinkedIn pages, and one or more do not meet the follower requirements?

-A: We will notify you of the pages that do not meet the follower requirements.
+We will notify you of the pages that do not meet the follower requirements.
 All pages that meet the requirements will successfully publish the post, whereas any post for a page that does not meet the requirements will fail to publish.

-Q: What happens if I schedule a LinkedIn post with less than 300 followers in the targeted segments, but my page gains 300 or more followers by the time it is scheduled to publish?
+What happens if I schedule a LinkedIn post with less than 300 followers in the targeted segments, but my page gains 300 or more followers by the time it is scheduled to publish?

-A: In this case, the post will successfully publish, since LinkedIn checks follower count numbers at the time the post is sent, rather than when it is scheduled in Sprout.
+In this case, the post will successfully publish, since LinkedIn checks follower count numbers at the time the post is sent, rather than when it is scheduled in Sprout.

 Conversely, if you had 300 or more followers at the time of scheduling, but lost followers (putting you below the follower requirement) by the time the message tries to publish, the message will fail to publish.